 The Beginnings of the Music of Heaven

 We first began to work on the Music of Heaven project in early 2003 when someone suggested to us that somehow, the Bible could be converted to music.
 Over the years, we have seen many attempts at this, but most of them did not sound very good and they made little sense.
 Even worse, they seemed to have very little spiritual value.
-We realized even then, that they were not doing something right, but we had no idea what that could be.
+We realized even then, that they were not doing something right, but even we had no idea what that could be.

 Like most things, we prayed and tried a number of theories, none of which, worked any better than anyone else's attempts.
-We had acquired "Music from the Torah" program from Kevin Acres of Research Systems, Ltd. , Ltd., a few years before, but it was a novelty more than a research project.
+We had acquired a program titled "Music from the Torah" from Austrailan Kevin Acres of Research Systems, Ltd. , Ltd., a few years before, but it was a novelty more than a research project.
 When we did get serious about this, we began to realize that there could be a value to the music, if it could be done correctly.
 We just never realized what that value could be.

 We began studying the ancient Jewish texts, looking for clues.
 We found several times in the Old Testament, lists of musical instruments that Samuel's Company of Prophets used, and even lists of what King David used.
 We applied these techniques and got some very interesting sounds.
 We also tried adjusting the note system based upon the principles taught in the Sefer Yetzirah (download a free PDF copy here), and had some success.
 The real break came when we adjusted the notes to fit the numeric structure of the Torah.